 Students may substitute HIST 785 College Teaching of History for one graduate seminar if they complete their teaching assistantship in an upper-division course.
 Otherwise, they earn units for the course, but they do not form part of the 30-unit history degree program.

-For the candidate fulfilling the auxiliary skill through a foreign language, evaluation may be by either coursework or examination.
+1) Two semesters (at least 3 units each) of foreign language on the intermediate level or above.
+Evaluation may be by either coursework or examination.
 Native speakers of a language other than English are exempt from this requirement.

 To complete the requirement through examination, students must pass a translation examination administered by the faculty of the Department of History once a semester (typically during the first or second week of classes.)